nickpreston24/TPOT-Toolbox/README.md

 ## Service Worker

-> A Service worker is a [`persistant`]() task runner that always runs in the background of your browser even when you are offline or your tabs are closed.
+> A Service worker is a [`persistent`]() task runner that always runs in the background of your browser even when you are offline or your tabs are closed.
 It is primarily responsible for allowing the application to run `offline` when there is no internet connection available.
 It also provides substantial network savings by `caching` assets as part of the larger [Progressive Web App]() development standards.

 ### Responsibilities